sparrc/cookbook/readme.md

 #### Directions:

 1. Add oil to put and wait for it to get hot.
-Add onion, garlic, and salt and fry for 5 minutes, then add aubergine and tomato.
+Add onion, garlic, and salt and fry for 5 minutes and tomato.
 Add oregano and chili flakes, then add salt and pepper generously.
-1. Fry for 10 minutes until aubergine is soft and has released most moisture.
+1. Meanwhile, slice and roast eggplant in the oven.
 1. Add lentils, stock, wine, and 500ml water and bring to a boil.
 1. Simmer for 40 minutes uncovered.
+1. Stir back in roasted eggplant.
 1. Serve the stew warm topped with a spoonful of creme fraiche.

 Tortilla